Cloudify-PS/walle-service/walle-api-server/README.rst

 Configuration
 =============

-Once you would like to change default Score API server host/port and Cloudify manager host/port to connect to you will need to create a configuration file for walle-server.
+Once you would like to change default Walle API server host/port and Cloudify manager host/port to connect to you will need to create a configuration file for walle-server.
 Configuration environment variables might have next look::
 .. code-block:: bash